It’s a smart enabled toothbrush, but is it the one for you?

 1 x brush head is supplied in the box.
 This slides onto and off of the metal shaft that extends from inside the brush handle.

-The supplied brush head is the G3 Premium Gum Care brush head, and in this instance is black in colour to match the brush handle.
+The supplied brush head is the C3 Premium Plaque Defence brush head, and in this instance is black in colour to match the brush handle.
 Although the head is a gloss black plastic compared to the matt black of the handle.
-All other colours come with a white brush head.

 From a side-on view, you will see the head is angled slightly.
 This is to help with reach to the back teeth.

 On the front of the brush handle itself is the Philips Sonicare logo.
-It sits centrally in the upper third of the handle.
+It sits central in the upper third of the handle.